 - Continuing Education loans are in the student’s name, and a cosigner may be required.
 Once a complete application has been received, the lender will perform a credit check and will let you know if your application has been approved.

-Please click on the following link for more information on Continuing Education Loans:
+Please contact the following for more information on Continuing Education Loans:

 Sallie Mae Smart Option Loan